openxthinking/bullet-docs/docs/setup.md

 ?> Only the header area supports predictive search.

+?> Shopify currently does not support the predictive search function for all languages.

 #### Enable predictive search

 1. From Shopify admin, go to `Online Store → Themes`